-Per IRS Publication 946 How to Depreciate Property, starting on Page 23:
+Per IRS Publication 946 How to Depreciate Property, page 22:

 CAUTION!
 If you sell, exchange, or otherwise dispose of the property, do not figure the recapture amount under the rules explained in this discussion.
 Instead, use the rules for recapturing depreciation explained in chapter 3 of Pub.
 544 under Section 1245 Property.
-For qualified real property (described earlier), see Notice 2013-59 for determining the portion of the gain that is attributable to section 1245 property upon the sale or other disposition of qualified real property.
-You can find Notice 2013-59 at www.irs.gov/irb/2013-40_IRB/ar14.html.
+For qualified real property, see Notice 2013-59 for determining the portion of the gain that is attributable to section 1245 property upon the sale or other disposition of qualified real property.
+You can find Notice 2013-59 at IRS.gov/irb/2013-40_IRB/ar14.html.

 CAUTION!
 If the property is listed property (described in chapter 5), do not figure the recapture amount under the rules explained in this discussion when the percentage of business use drops to 50% or less.
 Instead, use the rules for recapturing excess depreciation in chapter 5 under What Is the Business-Use Requirement.